aymanel7lw/bikeshare/README.md

 * counts of each gender (only available for NYC and Chicago)
 * earliest, most recent, most common year of birth (only available for NYC and Chicago)

+**NB**: The project is a small one that is mainly done for purpose of practicing on the data handling, for the purpose of the analysis by answering certain questions, by the Python language.
+So, it lacks wrangling, detailed analysis and finally supporting visualizations.

 I referred to this helpful link during this project: